-We receive compensation from purchases made through links in this post.
+We are a reader-supported site and receive compensation from purchases made through links in this post.

 One major design flaw with the weirdly elevated XL twin beds found in most freshman dorms is the lack of a nightstand to store glasses, phone, headphones, etc. The flap of this felt pouch slips underneath the mattress and will keep your teen’s essentials close at hand.
 Available in two sizes.